Mr-Jack-Black/Jack-Preprocess/README.md

 #end
 ```

+Commented lines are not processed and they are not visible for the AI.

+NOTE: Comments are not supported by the Lite version.
+Any extra characters in front of
+a #-directive will cause directive not to be evaluated.
+(But AI will see it!)

 ---

 ## 4. Story control

-### #next / #scene
+### #next / *#scene*

 ```
 #next text
 #next (delay) text
 ```

 Schedules text to appear on the next turn.
-Optional *delay* sets how many turns later.
+Optional *delay* sets how many turns the
+guidance is visible to the AI.
+Any new #next directive will overwrite the previous.

 ```
 #scene text
 ```

 Persistent addition to the story context.
-Unlike `#next`, it is not cleared automatically each turn.
+Unlike `#next`, it is cleared automatically.
+Any new #scene text will overwrite the previous.

+NOTE: Scene-text is added after Author's note but before front memory.

 Example: